 - 7 Tax Strategies to Consider When Selling a Business (NBDC)

-- The Nebraska Small Business Development Center can assist with Valuation & Succession Planning
+- The Nebraska Small Business Development Center can assist with valuation and succession planning.

 Step 4 - Marketing